Elkoumy/shareprom/README.md

 ```
 shareprom/data_and_preprocessing/
 ```
+In the current release of Shareprom, you don't need to perform the transformation.
+You can import the XES files using the client applications installed on both party A and party B.

 ## Running The System
 The system runs as a client application on top of sharemind.
 You can submit your job using the following command: